 Finding the most comfortable saddle today is about knowing your anatomy, and your limitations, and ultimately making a choice.
 Trust me, when I started cycling, for the longest time I rode on an uncomfortable saddle that was not my perfect fit.
 The result?
 After every riding session, my pelvic muscles and thighs would be cursing at me!

 I thought mountain bike seats were supposed to give saddle pain.
 After all, if there is no pain, there is no gain, right?
 Well, not in this case.
 With the right knowledge and a little bit of time, you can say goodbye to riding woes!
 At least the ones related to the saddle, seriously.

-Let’s talk about the construction of a saddle.
-First you have the shell.
+Let’s talk about the construction of bike saddles.
+First, you have the shell.
 This is the hard platform that gives the seat structure and stability.
 There are many different styles and designs along with many different materials that are used.
-Most often molded plastic is used but even carbon fiber seats are being made and praised for their rigid yet light weight construction.
+Most often molded plastic is used but even carbon fiber seats are being made and praised for their rigid yet lightweight construction.

 Leather saddles do not have a shell bust instead rely on thick leather stretched between the front and rear parts of the rails.

 The padding is stretched over and conforms to the shape of the shell.
 Here companies may use plastic foam, plastic gel, silicon, or any other number of synthetics that are soft enough to absorb impact yet strong enough to keep their shape, at least for a year.

 When I started cycling, I had a gel saddle that I like to use for longer trips when I know I’ll be on my bike for a half-day or so.
 It added a lot of relief and it supported my bottom in a more huggier way.
 You can say it gave me comfort to be able to go the extra mile.

 If I am being honest, it helped me a lot in building my stamina, initially.
 I even used the same saddle for around a year or so and gradually shifted to road bike saddles.